Undergraduate Admission Requirements

 An undergraduate will be named to the President's Honor Roll under either of the following conditions:

-1. By achieving a grade point of 3.75 while enrolled in at least 9 graded hours in a single semester at Washington State University, provided that the cumulative GPA is a 2.0 or better.
+- By achieving a grade point of 3.75 while enrolled in at least 9 graded credits in a single semester at Washington State University, provided that the cumulative GPA is a 2.0 or better.

-2. By achieving a cumulative grade point average of 3.50 based on at least 15 cumulative hours of graded work at Washington State University, provided that the semester GPA is a 3.0 or better.
+- By achieving a cumulative grade point average of 3.50 based on at least 15 cumulative credits of graded work at Washington State University, provided that the semester GPA is a 3.0 or better.

 137. RECOGNITION FOR SELECTED BACCALAUREATE DEGREE CANDIDATES